Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Abstract

 \section{Abstract}

 We present near-infrared (NIR) and optical observations of the Type Ic supernova (SN~Ic) SN 2021krf obtained between days 13 and 259 at several ground-based telescopes.
-The NIR spectrum at day 68 exhibits a rising $K$-band continuum flux density longward of $\sim 2.0$\,$\mu$m, which is likely from freshly formed dust in the SN ejecta.
+The NIR spectrum at day 68 exhibits a rising $K$-band continuum flux density longward of $\sim 2.0$\,$\mu$m, and a late-time optical spectrum at day 259 shows strong [O~I] 6300 and 6364\,\AA\ emission-line asymmetry, both indicating the presence of dust, likely formed in the SN ejecta.
 We estimate a carbon-grain dust mass of $\sim 2 \times 10^{-5}$\,M$_{\odot}$ and a dust temperature of $\sim 900$--1200\,K associated with this rising continuum and suggest the dust has formed in SN ejecta.
 Utilizing the one-dimensional multigroup radiation hydrodynamics code STELLA, we present two degenerate progenitor solutions for SN 2021krf, characterized by C-O star masses of 3.93 and 5.74\,M$_\odot$, but with the same best-fit $^{56}$Ni mass of 0.11\,M$_\odot$ for early times (0--70 days).
 At late times (70--300 days), optical light curves of SN 2021krf decline substantially more slowly than that expected from $^{56}$Co radioactive decay.
-A late-time optical spectrum on day 259 shows strong Ca~II and [O~I] ejecta lines from the SN.
 Lack of H and He lines in the late-time SN spectrum suggests the absence of significant interaction of the ejecta with the circumstellar medium.
 We reproduce the entire bolometric light curve with a combination of radioactive decay and an additional powering source in the form of a central engine of a millisecond pulsar with a magnetic field smaller than that of a typical magnetar.

 \keywords{core-collapse supernovae; Type Ic supernovae; individual -- SN 2021krf}